pawelgrzybek/pawelgrzybek.com/content/posts/2020-03-13-book-review-endurance-by-scott-kelly.md

 ---
 title: "Book review: Endurance by Scott Kelly"
-description: "I have always been curious about the subject of space travel, living in such a distant place and the daily life and routines out there.
+summary: "I have always been curious about the subject of space travel, living in such a distant place and the daily life and routines out there.
 I couldn't have picked a better book to satisfy my curiosity."
 photo: 2020-03-13.jpg
 ---